axvr/axvr.github.io/resources/pages/projects/projects.md

-These are my main projects, you can find the full list on the [project timeline](timeline).
+These are my main projects.
+You can find the full list on my [project timeline](timeline).

 #### [Cereal](https://github.com/axvr/cereal)